 Based on fee-for-services, the HIRC will provide comprehensive research support to include budget development and pricing for grant submissions, registration and scheduling of research participants, and data transfer.
 Additional services include protocol development, data anonymization, medical physics QC, and image storage on a dedicated research PACS.

-The IMAC & BACC is housed on the ground floor of the UNM College of Pharmacy.
+The IMAC & BACC is housed on the basement floor of the UNM College of Pharmacy (2502 Marble Ave NE).
 The Core’s valuable equipment, scientific knowledge, and technical guidance are accessible to both basic science and clinical researchers.
-We provide expertise and tools for a variety of modern molecular analyses, including ICP-MS, LC-MS/MS, GC-MS, and EPR spin trapping.
+We provide expertise and tools for a variety of modern molecular analyses, including ICP-MS, LC-MS/MS, mass spectrometry imaging, microplastics analysis via Pyrolysis-GC-MS, and EPR spin trapping.
 The Core is available on a fee-for-service basis to all UNM researchers, as well as extramural investigators.
 Users may utilize walk-up-use instruments as well as a large number of services performed on behalf of researchers by core facility scientists.

 Beyond providing access to the advanced analytical instrumentation, the Core supports innovative protocol development, and provides training to students, fellows, and faculty in the integrated applications associated with the instrumentation.
 At the heart of all we do are detailed quality control procedures to assure consistent instrument analytical performance.
-Workflows for all the analyses are unique to each project and can involve optimization of a range of separation techniques coupled to the appropriate mass spectrometer.
-For all but the most routine services, a strong interaction with our staff scientists is encouraged throughout all phases of a project: planning, execution, and data analysis/interpretation.
+Analytical workflows are tailored to each project and may involve optimizing separation techniques coupled with appropriate mass spectrometers.
+For most non-routine services, we encourage strong collaboration with our staff scientists throughout every phase of a project—from planning and execution to data analysis and interpretation.

 The Interdisciplinary Substance Use And Brain Injury (ISUBI) center focuses on two interrelated health priorities of New Mexico: brain injury, and substance abuse.
 The 16,000 sq ft facility is funded by an NIH construction grant (CO6 ODO28370) and generous institutional support.